ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 You can order a Linux® hardened repository (LHR) to use for immutable storage.
 If you select a Linux hardened repository, a list of backup disk size options is displayed.
 Select the disk size that you want to order.

-The Linux hardened repository is only supported for vSphere 7 NSX-T instances.
+The Linux hardened repository is supported only for vCenter Server with VMware NSX-T™ instances and vSphere 7.
+{: important}

-For more information, see [Hardened Repository](https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository.html?ver=120){: external} in the Veeam documentation.
+For more information, see [Hardened repository](https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository.html?ver=120){: external}.

 ### Number of VMs to license
 {: #veeam_ordering-config-vms}